gavinggordon/wordstore/README.md

 	// dictionary file, where all the related word data will be stored

 	$wordstore = new GGG\WordStore( $json_dictionary_file );
-	// creates dictionary file, if it doesn't already exist
+	// creates the dictionary storage file, if it doesn't already exist
 ```

 #### Adding a word...

 ```
 	//
-	// WordStore->addTo(
+	// WordStore->add(
 	//
 	//	@param string $part_of_speech *required*
 	// possible values =